WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles/README.md

 ```
 What do you put in place of the question marks?
 These will be x and y coordinates for the position where the turtle will appear.

-To help you choose suitable coordinates here is a picture showing how the coordinates look on a turtle window of the size we have set:
+To help you choose suitable coordinates for your hand and for the computer's here is a picture showing how the coordinates look on a turtle window of the size we have set:

 ![Example coordinates](screen_grid.png "Example coordinates")